-In an attempt to compete with other online retailers, eBay has recently started a Guaranteed Delivery (GD) program that advertises specific delivery dates to buyers and provides compensation when items arrive late.
-Confident that buyers will ‘love’ the program, it may prove to be harder to convince sellers.
-Read on to discover the what, how and why of eBay’s new Guaranteed Delivery program and the possible benefits and disadvantages to sellers.
+In an attempt to compete with other online retailers, eBay has recently introduced a Guaranteed Delivery (GD) program that advertises specific delivery dates to buyers and provides compensation when items arrive late.
+Confident that buyers will ‘love’ the program, it may prove to be harder to convince sellers about the benefits of Guaranteed Delivery.
+Read on to discover the what, how and why of eBay’s new Guaranteed Delivery program and the benefits and disadvantages to sellers.

 What is eBay’s Guaranteed Delivery program?

-Guaranteed Delivery is an eBay program that was officially launched in September 2017 and featured in the Fall Seller update.
-It was rolled out gradually but by mid-October, all US eBay sellers will be able to opt-in to the program if eligible.
+Guaranteed Delivery is an eBay program officially launched in September 2017 and featured in the Fall Seller update.
+It was rolled out gradually but by mid-October, all US eBay sellers were able to opt-in to the program if eligible.
 For sellers in other countries, it appears eBay intends to roll out the program further in 2018.

 The idea behind the program is simple.
 Qualified sellers guarantee delivery of an item by a specified date.
 If the item does not arrive on time, the buyer is compensated for this delay.
 Other major online retailers have had similar programs in place for years.